ProvisionGenie/ProvisionGenie/Docs/CanvasAppOverview.md

   - assigned person (person)
   - priority (choice [urgent, high, medium, low])

-For more context on how this canvas app fits into our solution, please head over to [Solution Overview](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/LogicApps.md#solution-overview)
+For more context on how this canvas app fits into our solution, please head over to [Solution Overview](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/LogicApps.md#solution-overview) and [Architecture Decisions](Docs/ArchitectureDecisions.md)

 ## How do I get the app?